How Red Hot Chili Peppers Dealt With Turmoil on ‘One Hot Minute’

 "Anthony is not a party drug user," bassist Flea told GQ in 2011.
 "When he goes on a binge, he disappears for weeks at a time.
 We finished recording the music for One Hot Minute in 1994, but he didn't get around to the vocals for another year."

-Perhaps unsurprisingly, songs from One Hot Minute have remained largely absent from the Chili Peppers' live sets over the years, something that — as Smith hinted during a Reddit AMA in 2014 — seems motivated by the band members' collective desire to move past a particularly troubled period in their shared history.
+Perhaps unsurprisingly, songs from One Hot Minute remained largely absent from the Red Hot Chili Peppers' live sets over the years.
+As Smith hinted during a Reddit AMA in 2014, that seems motivated by the band members' collective desire to move past a particularly troubled period in their shared history.

-"We don't really feel that connected to that record anymore," observed Smith.
+"We don't really feel that connected to that record anymore," Smith admitted.
 "No special reason, not to say we would never play those songs — but we don't feel that emotionally connected to that music right now."